with

 Heat

 Like any syrup, epoxy will be thinner the warmer it is and thicker the cooler it is.
 Too much heat will cause the epoxy to set-up faster.
-An ideal temperature to make epoxy thin enough for our task is 85°.
-More on how to do this later.
+An ideal temperature to make epoxy (System Three regular resin and slow hardener) thin enough for our task is 85°.
+I've used MAS epoxy and slow hardener at 80° with similar results.
+Resins and hardeners are different.
+Read the instructions provided with or on-line.
+The System Three resin with slow hardener took 8 to 12 hours to become tack free.
+The MAS epoxy and slow hardener was tack free in 4 hours.
+The best advise is to work up a test panel to gage results.

-Small Batches Epoxy will also set-up more quickly in larger batches, because the mass of resin will generate it's own heat, speeding set-up.
-Smaller batches keep the resin from generating heat and keep the resin thin.
+Small Batches - Epoxy will also set-up more quickly in larger batches, because the mass of resin will generate it's own heat, speeding set-up.
+Smaller batches (I never mix more than 6 oz. at a time) keep the resin from generating heat and keep the resin thin.
 Furthermore, epoxy in any size batch will start to thicken the moment hardener is mixed in, so using multiple small batches will keep the resin thinner over application work time.

 Methods of resin application:

-The rough surface of the weave of fiberglass cloth naturally creates foam with all application methods.
+The rough surface of the weave of fiberglass cloth naturally creates bubbles and foam with all application methods.

 On curved surfaces you must chase runs or let them fall.
 This makes controlling the resin application dependent on slope and gravity.
 On vertical surfaces application of resin is very difficult at best.
 Gravity is in control, not you.

-A cup full of resin and the means to spread it around, make it irresistible to pour on a lot and smear it about.
+A cup full of resin and the means to spread it around, makes it irresistible to pour a lot on the fiberglass and smear it about.

 A large batch of resin in a cup will set-up fast.
-Resin poured on glass will make glass float on top of resin and wet wood unevenly making a blotchy appearance.
+Resin poured on fiberglass will make the fiberglass float on top of resin and wet wood unevenly and can leave a blotchy appearance.
 The pool of resin, whether above or below the glass, will be forced through the glass weave by the squeegee.
 As the squeegee presses down on the glass, especially when the glass is floating on resin, a wave of glass precedes the squeegee edge, forcing resin through the weave, creating a micro foam that will give the glass a milky appearance.
 This micro foam is very hard to remove or dissipate.
 Wood/glass can be starved for resin if the squeegee and pool of resin passes over the cloth too quickly.
 All these issues are a big negative to me for wetting-out large areas of glass.

 Would you paint your walls using a squeegee?
 The mess involved in doing so is obvious.
 Just because a lot of the surfaces on your boat are not vertical doesn't mean you won't end up with a terribly uneven blotchy application.